vasiliyaltunin/date-names/README.md

 # date-names

 Repository of localized month and day names.
-Usable in Node.js or in the browser.
+Usable for sites, have minified version and separate minified locale files.

 ## Installation